At a Glance

 ✨Highlight Team Collaboration

-Since this role involves working closely with the care team, emphasise your ability to collaborate effectively.
-Share instances where teamwork led to successful outcomes in previous roles, particularly in a care or community setting.
+Since this role involves working closely with care teams, emphasise your ability to collaborate effectively.
+Share instances where you worked as part of a team to achieve common goals, particularly in a care or community setting.

 ✨Prepare for Scenario Questions

 Anticipate questions about how you would handle specific situations, such as encouraging a reluctant resident to participate in an activity.
-Think through your responses to demonstrate your problem-solving skills and person-centred approach.
+Think through your responses to demonstrate your problem-solving skills and empathy.